 A. Reporting Entity

-The Town of South Boston, Virginia (the primary government) is a municipal corporation governed by a seven-member council.
+Primary Government: The Town of South Boston, Virginia is a municipal corporation governed by a seven-member council.
 The Town's major operations include police and fire protection, parks, library and recreation, public works, and general administrative services.